isomerpages/moe-woodlandsringsec/pages/Direct School Admission (SEC).md

 <summary><strong>C1.
 DSA – Robotics</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Pupils with a keen interest and aptitude in robot building and programming
+<p>Pupils with skills in robot building and programming may wish to take
-are encouraged to apply for our <strong>DSA-Robotics</strong>.</p>
+part in our DSA-Robotics.</p>
+<p></p>
 <p>Through active participation in the WRSS Robotics Club, pupils will have
-meaningful opportunities to develop and demonstrate the core values of <strong>Responsibility, Respect</strong> and <strong>Resilience</strong>.
-We are looking for committed team players who exhibit patience, respect for others and a willingness to collaborate and offer support.
-By taking ownership of their learning, members will not only enhance their problem-solving and higher-order thinking skills, they will also build resilience through hands-on challenges and collaborative projects.</p>
+opportunities to develop and demonstrate the values of Respect, Integrity, Selflessness, Empathy, Excellence, and Resilience.
+We seek team players who show respect for others, uphold integrity in their work, and demonstrate selflessness and empathy when collaborating with peers.
+By embodying these values, members take ownership of their learning, strengthen their higher-order thinking skills, and pursue excellence through rigorous problem-solving tasks—building resilience as they persevere through challenges and work towards innovative solutions.</p>
+<p></p>
+<p></p>
+<p></p>
 </div>
 </details>
 </div>